David Leach (activist): Activism

 The manual begins with a "declaration of war" on abortion clinics and states, "The Editors of this manual hope and pray that the information contained herein will be useful to those who are committed to anti-abortion activism, and may perhaps provide the catalyst to inspire others to such a commitment."
 Under the heading "99 Covert Ways to Stop Abortion" the document details clandestine tactics activists can use to shut down abortion clinics.
 The "Revised and Expanded" third edition Epilogue contains a Declaration which concludes with a paragraph that supports murdering abortion providers, calling such murders justifiable homicide.

 The manual had previously been published only anonymously, and mailed anonymously to anti-abortion leaders and news reporters.
 Leach's reprint of it was the first printing that was not anonymous.
 The introduction explained that Janet Reno's Virginia Grand Jury had, for a year, subpoenaed anti-abortion activists and "commanded" them to bring any copies they had of the Army of God Manual, which were then taken, which Leach alleged was treating the possession of the book as a crime.
 Leach wrote of the reprinting: "If owning a book is a crime, here I am; prosecute me."
 Within days after reprints went in the mail, the Virginia Grand Jury was disbanded.

 In 1998 the fictional series Rescue Platoon, a story of a future, final war against abortion, was serialized on Leach's website.
 The story ends with the Army of God, following a violent battle, gaining the final victory.
 The story includes a depiction of the Army of God bombing a Florida abortion clinic.

 In 2002 Mediacom, owner of the cable television station hosting Leach's program The Uncle Ed.
 Show. said that Leach would not be allowed to broadcast film of women entering a Planned Parenthood clinic here unless their faces were covered.

 In April 2013, Leach posted a video to YouTube which included a recorded telephone conversation with Roeder, discussing the fact that Tiller's abortion clinic had been re-opened by another agency.
 Leach said:

 During this telephone interview, Roeder issued further threats of anti-abortion violence, for which he was placed in solitary confinement for 45 days.
 His privileges were also reduced for an additional 60 days.

-Media appearances

-Leach appeared in the HBO documentary film Soldiers in the Army of God, and was a guest on The Alan Colmes Show discussing his views on abortion.
-He is listed in Marquis Who's Who publications, including Who's Who in America.